The Fighting Keisers – Father and Son, Uriah and Emanuel

 1865 – 1866

 Assigned first to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February, the men of the 47th were ordered back to Washington, D.C.
-19 April to defend the nation’s capital following President Lincoln’s assassination.
-At least one member of the regiment was assigned to guard the late President’s funeral train while others may have guarded key assassination conspirators during the early days of their imprisonment and trial.
-All who served during this time were most certainly eyewitnesses to one of the most important and pivotal times in America’s history.
+19 April to defend the nation’s capital following President Abraham Lincoln’s assassination.
+At least one member of the regiment was assigned to guard the late president’s funeral train while others may have guarded key assassination conspirators during the early days of their imprisonment and trial.
+All who served during this time were eyewitnesses to one of the most important and pivotal times in America’s history.

-Captain Levi Stuber of Company I was also promoted to central regimental command at this time, and assumed the rank of Major.
+Captain Levi Stuber of Company I was also promoted to central regimental command at this time, and assumed the rank of major.

 On their final swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June 1865 as part of the 3rd Brigade, Dwight’s Division, U.S. Department of the South, and at Charleston, South Carolina beginning in June.

-Duties at this time were largely Provost (military police) or Reconstruction-related (repairing railroads and other key regional infrastructure items which had been destroyed or damaged during the long war).
+Duties at this time were largely provost (military police) or Reconstruction-related (repairing railroads and other key regional infrastructure items which had been destroyed or damaged during the long war).
 The 9 August 1865 edition of the New York Times provided an update regarding the Union Army’s occupation of Charleston, South Carolina.
 Major Stuber was one of the officers listed in this article, and was described as: “Assistant Provost-Marshal Maj.
 LEVI STUBER, 47th Pennsylvania Volunteers.”

 Finally, on Christmas Day, 1865, at Charleston, South Carolina, Private Emanuel H. Keiser and the other men of the 47th Regiment, Pennsylvania Volunteers, began to be honorably mustered out.
 Some were not released until after the New Year but, eventually, they were all sent home by steamship to New York, and then via train to Philadelphia and Camp Caldwalader, where they were paid for their service and given discharge papers.